Hidden Conformal Symmetry in AdS$_2\times$S$^2$ Beyond Tree Level: One-loop correlators

 Let us now consider one-loop correlators.
 We will focus on the trascendental weight 2 part of the one-loop correlators, which can be uniquely fixed by requiring consistency of the double-discontinuity with the OPE and crossing symmetry.
 Now, the double-discontinuity is simply related to the tree-level discontinuity via the action of the Casimir

 where

-and $u=x_{12}^2x_{34}^2/(x_{13}^2x_{24}^2)$ is the 1d cross-ratio.\footnote{Recall that in 1d the cross ratios $u,v$ are not independent.} The simplicity of this relation\footnote{In fact, this relation directly generalises to all loop orders ${\bf G}^{(l)} \big|_{\log^l u} = - \frac{1}{l!} \mathcal{C}_{12}^{l-1} (D_{1111}|_{\log \mathbf{x}_{12}^2})$.
-An analogous statement was also recently noted in a similar context~\cite{Ferrero:2023gnu}.} is really a consequence of the fact that the leading log is controlled by tree-level CFT data, which, in theories with hidden conformal symmetries, depend on the higher dimensional spin \cite{Aprile:2018efk,Caron-Huot:2018kta,Aprile:2021mvq,Abl:2021mxo,Drummond:2022dxd} and in this case the latter is truncated to spin 0 only.\footnote{For more details, see e.g. section 3 of \cite{Paul:2023zyr}.}
+The simplicity of this relation \cite{fn2} is really a consequence of the fact that the leading log is controlled by tree-level CFT data, which, in theories with hidden higher dimensional conformal symmetries, depend on the higher dimensional spin \cite{Aprile:2018efk,Caron-Huot:2018kta,Aprile:2021mvq,Abl:2021mxo,Drummond:2022dxd,Paul:2023zyr}.
+In this case the latter is truncated to spin 0 so there is only a single higher dimensional operator appearing in the OPE.

-The crossing completion of the above double-discontinuity then automatically yields the complete result for the the maximal trascendental weight part of the one-loop correlator:
+The crossing completion of the above double-discontinuity then automatically yields the complete result for the the maximal transcendental weight part of the one-loop correlator:

 where $\mathcal{C}_{12}$ is given in \eqref{casimir} and $\mathcal{C}_{23}$ and $\mathcal{C}_{13}$ are its crossing versions.
 Note that the solution dictated by OPE and crossing symmetry carves out a three-dimensional space in the four-dimensional space of harmonic polylogarithms of weight 2, given by the three orientations of the logs.
 In particular, note the absence of $\text{Li}_2$.